apache/spark/docs/ui.rst

 Task Duration
 .............
 The duration of your different tasks over the past N runs.
-This view lets you find outliers and quickly understand where the time is spent in your DAG, over many runs.
+This view lets you find outliers and quickly understand where the time is spent in your DAG over many runs.

 ------------